Ruta de las Flores – El Salvador Cultural Gem

 Getting around the Ruta de las Flores region is easy.
 Chicken bus number 249 from Sensonate to Ahuachapan does the route between all five towns in the area.

-I spent some time on chicken buses on this route and can’t say they wouldn’t be the best way to enjoy the flowers as the bumpy ride isn’t nice.
-Renting a car or motorbike would be the best option if you want to enjoy the flowers.
+I spent some time on chicken buses on this route and can’t say they would be the best way to enjoy the flowers as the bumpy ride isn’t nice.
+Renting a car or motorbike would be the best option if you want to enjoy the flowers and stop for some pictures along the way.
 For me, since there were no flowers when I was there, the chicken bus was sufficient purely as a means of transport from one town to the next.

 1. Visit the Weekend Food Markets

-When visiting Juayua or any of the other towns on the Ruta de Flores, the weekend food festival and markets are a must!
-We visited both the Juayua food festival and the Ataco food festival and both were amazing!
+When visiting Juayua (or any of the other towns on the Ruta de Flores for that matter), the weekend food festival and markets are a must!
+We visited both the Feria de la Gastronomia in Juayua food festival and the Ataco food festival and both were amazing!

 Visiting Juayua on the weekend is a great way to get the most out of your trip as the markets are a must (especially if you love food as much as I do.)

-Along the Ruta de la Flores there are many small towns that offer their own unique touch.
-Due to the weather, I only made it to Ataco.
-Surprisingly, the small town still had a lot to offer.
+Ataco is a beautiful town I highly recommend visiting.
 In Ataco, I visited many beautiful murals and got some fantastic shots.
-I hiked up to the lookout over the town and surrounding mountains and tasted some amazing food.
+I hiked up to the lookout over the town and surrounding mountains, and tasted some amazing food.

 The murals in Ataco are some of the best I have seen and walking around after a few coffees is well worth it.